A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - [Brodert Quink - Sage] - Has the skill Thassilon Lore.
 Speaks Thassilonian and several other languages.
   - townsfolk using the downtrodden, laborers, tradespeople, performers, publicans, foresters or other appropriate low level [NPCs](https://2e.aonprd.com/NPCs.aspx) from the GMG

-  - Note there is a lot of background detail in the Sandpoint campaign setting that is useful, though with first edition stats.
-Be careful if using color text from it as it is set after the events of this adventure path and contains many subtle spoilers.

 ## Part 1: Festival and Fire (350xp, Party Level 1)

   - Part 1 shouldn't be brutal but rather fun and exciting.